Aid-A-Gator FAQs

 When can I apply for aid through Aid-a-Gator, and what can be covered with awarded aid?

 Aid-a-Gator funds are intended to be a temporary life-preserver, not an income supplement or an alternative to insurance, FEMA or other types of aid.
-Aid-a-Gator offers support to colleagues facing unexpected, temporary financial hardship as a result of a natural disaster (hurricane, flooding, tornado or sinkhole).
+Aid-a-Gator offers support to colleagues facing unexpected, temporary financial hardship as a result of a natural disaster (hurricane, flooding, or tornado).

 When an emergency is declared within the State of Florida, the Aid-a-Gator application will be made available for employees to submit requests for relief funds.
 The application will remain open for a total of 8 weeks from the date of the event.